postalservices/7zbomb/README.md

 By **shells**

 This project builds a recursive 7z bomb, inspired by 42.zip.
 It uses ultra-compressed data that expands exponentially on extraction.
-The final archive is a tiny `.7z` file (e.g. 23 KB) but can extract into petabytes of data
+The final archive is a tiny `.7z` file (e.g. 23 KB) but can extract into yottabytes of data

 This tool is purely for **educational** and **research** purposes — mainly to learn about compression, recursion, and file structure abuse.